New Gymnasts Interested In Joining the Team

 To participate in a practice, or even try-out the team, students MUST be registered through the BPS Athletic Registration site (This is changing this semester.
-Emails will be sent with updates) They must get a participation card from the GROVES athletic department to give it to the coach.
+Emails will be sent with updates) They must get a blue participation card from the GROVES athletic department to give it to the coach.
 There are no exceptions to this rule.
 There is no fee to register on the BPS site.
-Students will need a current Physical Form (completed after April 15, 2017) and an Emergency Treatment Form.
+Students will need a current Physical Form (completed after April 15, 2018) and an Emergency Treatment Form.
 Information on registering for the team can be found at the Team Registration page of this website.

 As a unified team, the gymnastics team is considered a club.
 The club is hosted by Groves School and all meets and many practices are held at Groves.
-The fees for the club (ie, coaches salaries, equipment costs, social activities, etc.) are all handled through the team's Booster Club.
-The cost per girl is very high to run the team so the expenses are paid by a collection of booster fees and fundraising.
-Girls actively participate in fundraising by wrapping and selling pretzels and cookies at conferences and selling raffle tickets.
+The fees for the club (ie, assistant coach's salaries, equipment costs, social activities, etc.) are all handled through the team's Booster Club.
+Girls must actively participate in fundraising by wrapping and selling pretzels and cookies at conferences and selling raffle tickets.
 Girls who choose not to participate in fundraising must pay supplemental fee.
 For more information, contact Robyn Whitelaw.